onetwopunch/forseti-security/_docs/_latest/develop/test/end-to-end-testing/run-test-suite.md

 `./helpers/setup-sa.sh <ORGANIZATION_ID> <PROJECT_NAME> <BILLING_ACCOUNT>`

-### Create service account and grant the roles manually
+### Creating service account and granting roles manually

 Alternatively, you can grant the following roles and enable the APIs manually.